 All shares of our Series 1 common stock and Series 2 common stock that will be outstanding at the time of the consummation of the offering will be fully paid and non-assessable.
 The Series 1 common stock and Series 2 common stock will not be subject to further calls or assessments by us.
 Holders of shares of our Series 1 common stock do not have preemptive, subscription, redemption, or conversion rights.
 Holders of shares of our Series 2 common stock do not have preemptive, subscription rights.
-Shares of Series 2 common stock may be converted into an equal number of shares of Series 1 common stock at any time at the election of the holder thereof and mandatorily upon certain transfers.
-There will be no redemption or sinking fund provisions applicable to the Series 1 common stock or Series 2 common stock.
-The rights powers, preferences, and privileges of our Series 1 common stock and Series 2 common stock will be subject to those of the holders of any shares of our preferred stock or any other series or class of stock we may authorize and issue in the future.
+Shares of Series 2 common stock may be converted into an equal number of shares of Series 1 common stock only upon certain transfers.
+There will be no redemption or sinking fund provisions applicable to the Series 1 common stock or Series 2 common stock or Series 2 common stock and Series 2 common stock will be subject to those of the holders of any shares of our preferred stock or any other series or class of stock we may authorize and issue in the future.